sufeilover/VPCL/README.md

-# Virtual–Physical Closed-Loop Shared Driving Platform
+# VPCL

-This repository provides the source code, modified experiment files, and representative experimental data for a virtual–physical closed-loop shared driving platform based on Assetto Corsa (AC) and `projectd-core`.
+This repository provides the source code, modified experiment files, runtime interface file, and representative experimental data for a virtual–physical closed-loop shared driving platform based on Assetto Corsa (AC) and `projectd-core`.

 The platform is used for: